iOffice/ioffice.github.io/api/endpoints/user.md

     + search (optional, string, `mario`) ...
 String to search for user by firstName, lastName, or email
     + centerId (optional, number, `12`) ...
 Id of center to query from.
 If `centerId` is provided `role` is _required_
     + role (optional, string, `operator`) ...
 Role name to query from.
 Valid values are: _administrator_, _operator_, _customer_, _manager_, and _technician_.
 If `role` is provided `centerId` is _required_
+    + siteAdmin (optional, boolean, `true`) ...
+If true, query will include users with Admin permissions
+    + hasRoom (optional, boolean, `true`) ...
+If true, query will include users with rooms
+    + hasDefaultVisitorCenter (optional, boolean, `true`) ...
+If true, query will include users with a default visitor center

 + Response 200